telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/ODataWebApiWrappers/README.md

 ## Sample Overview
-This area demonstrates the ODataWebApiWrappers sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates using Telerik MVC wrappers with OData Web API in ASP.NET MVC.
+The sample shows server-side helper configuration for OData data sources with Telerik components.

+Common techniques shown in this sample:
+- Configuring server-side wrappers for OData
+- Using DataSource configuration with OData
+- Setting up OData endpoints in MVC wrappers
+- Handling OData operations server-side
+- Implementing OData controllers for components
+- Managing OData query string parameters

 ---